 3. Watch the sunrise and sunset from the beach

-As the eastern most point of mainland Australia and technically the first point to see the sun you really do want to be up to greet those pastel shades lighting up the sky at least once during your stay.
+As the easternmost point of mainland Australia and technically the first point to see the sun you really do want to be up to greet those pastel shades lighting up the sky at least once during your stay.

-What did surprise me for the east coast were the fabulous sunsets out across the water at The Wreck to the distinctive silhouette of Mount Warning, the tallest mountain in New South Wales in the distance.
+What did surprise me on the east coast were the fabulous sunsets out across the water at The Wreck to the distinctive silhouette of Mount Warning, the tallest mountain in New South Wales in the distance.
 It’s a really festive atmosphere down here each evening with so many locals and visitors turning out to watch it before going about their evening plans.

 4. Walk the Cumbebin Wetland Sanctuary boardwalk

-Before it was the arty strip of quality cafes, restaurants and accommodation that we know and love today, Byron Bay was a swamp.
+Before it was the arty strip of quality cafes, restaurants and accommodations that we know and love today, Byron Bay was a swamp.
 A small portion of this has been preserved within the Cumbebin Wetland Sanctuary and it’s well worth a stroll along the boardwalk through here.
-It’s not a long walk but as with all wetland areas an insect repellent is a good idea to keep the mosquitos at bay.
+It’s not a long walk but as with all wetland areas, an insect repellent is a good idea to keep the mosquitos at bay.

-Cumbebin does have it’s own organic mosquito control solution in place too.
-It’s a natural habitat for the Eastern long-earred bat, a microbat that is just 5cm long but can eat hundreds of mosquitos every night!
+Cumbebin does have its own organic mosquito control solution in place too.
+It’s a natural habitat for the Eastern long-eared bat, a microbat that is just 5cm long but can eat hundreds of mosquitos every night!
 It’s sadly threatened at the moment but I know a few areas that we walk regularly where they’d be very welcome to make themselves at home and feast on their favourite food.

 To find the start of the walk head to the back of the area where the Byron Bay markets are held, you can park in Somerset Street and walk just around the corner into Wordsworth Street.
 The Wetland reserve area is around 92 hectares but this was the only public access and walking track we found.
 (You can find the starting point marked on the map below).